bdeore/rttr-system/README.md

  Real-Time Transit Redirection System consists of four important components which are interconnected.
 These components are:

 1)	Java based Desktop Client.
-2)	Standalone Microcntroller devices installed on Bus.
+2)	Standalone Microcontroller devices installed on Bus.
 3)	Interconnected Microcontroller Units installed on Bus-Stops.
 4)	Centralized Database for Storing Information (Google Cloud Platform) .